No matter the type of product you are using (soap or detergent), good cleaning takes a lot of energy. Three different kinds to be exact:

 Now let’s add some laundry detergent.

 The laundry detergent provides chemical energy.
-This energy is created because of the way the ingredients in the detergent interact with the stain on our shirt.
+This energy is created by the composition of the soap or detergent and because of the way the ingredients in the detergent interact with the stain on our shirt.
 You cannot see it with your eyes, but the molecules in the detergent are attracted to the stain and help pull the dirt from the shirt to the wash water.

 Next, let’s see what happens when we add mechanical energy.